CambodiaOfficial Name: Kingdom of Cambodia

 Safety and Security

 The State Department is concerned that individuals and groups may be planning terrorist actions against U.S. citizens and interests, as well as at sites frequented by Westerners in Southeast Asia, including in Cambodia.
 Extremist groups in Southeast Asia have transnational capabilities to carry out attacks against locations where Westerners congregate.
 U.S. citizens residing in, or traveling to, Cambodia should therefore exercise caution in clubs, discos, bars, restaurants, hotels, places of worship, schools, outdoor recreation venues, tourist areas, beach resorts, and other places frequented by foreigners.
 U.S. citizens should remain vigilant with regard to their personal security and avoid crowds and demonstrations.
-From time to time, the U.S. Embassy places local establishments off limits to Embassy personnel due to safety and security incidents.
-You can contact the Embassy for notification on the current restrictions in place for Embassy personnel, or register with the Embassy through STEP for security updates and alerts.
+In the wake of the contested July 2013 National Elections, opposition groups held large-scale demonstrations.
+The U.S. Embassy advises U.S. citizens to avoid crowds and immediately leave any area where crowds are gathering.
+Even demonstrations intended to be peaceful can quickly escalate into violence without warning as seen most recently in January 2014 when several people were killed.
+In September 2013, police found three improvised explosive devices (IEDs) within Phnom Penh.
+The IEDS were planted by an unknown group and no one was injured in the incident.

-The U.S. Embassy frequently receives reports of random gunfire in the vicinity of bars, nightclubs, and other entertainment venues.
-While U.S. citizens have not been injured and do not appear to have been targeted, the potential exists for serious injury.
-U.S. citizens should be vigilant in these areas.
+The U.S. Embassy occasionally receives reports of random gunfire and armed attacks in the vicinity of bars, nightclubs, and other entertainment venues, particularly in the Ochheuteal beach area of Sihanoukville.
+Several foreigners have been injured in violent attacks in these areas, and U.S. citizens should remain vigilant.

-The U.S. Embassy recommends that U.S. citizens avoid travel along the Cambodian-Thai border in the provinces of Preah Vihear, Oddar Meanchey, and the Banteay Ampil district of Banteay Meanchey province because of a continuing border dispute between the two countries.
+The U.S. Embassy recommends that U.S. citizens avoid travel along the Cambodian - Thai border in the provinces of Preah Vihear, Oddar Meanchey, and the Banteay Ampil district of Banteay Meanchey province because of a continuing border dispute between Cambodia and Thailand.
 Thai and Cambodian soldiers have been stationed along the border in this area since July 2008 and have exchanged gunfire on several occasions.
 Land mines and unexploded ordnance are found in rural areas throughout Cambodia, and especially in Battambang, Banteay Meanchey, Pursat, Siem Reap, and Kampong Thom provinces.
 Travelers in these regions should never walk in forested areas or even in dry rice paddies without a local guide.
 Areas around small bridges on secondary roads are particularly dangerous.
-Travelers should not touch anything that resembles a mine or unexploded ordnance; they should notify the Cambodia Mine Action Center at 023-368-841/981-083 or 084.
+Travelers should not touch anything that resembles a mine or unexploded ordnance; they should notify the Cambodia Mine Action Center at 012-800-473/023-995-437.

 CRIME: Cambodia has a high crime rate, including street crime.
 Military weapons and explosives are readily available to criminals despite authorities’ efforts to collect and destroy such weapons.
 Armed robberies occur frequently, and foreign residents and visitors, including U.S. citizens, are among the victims.
 The Embassy has also received reports that hotel rooms of U.S. citizen visitors in Phnom Penh were burglarized while the occupants were asleep.

 The most common type of theft is “snatch and grab” robbery, and anything that can be quickly grabbed is at risk: cameras, jewelry, purses, backpacks, mobile phones, etc. Exercise caution and keep belongings out of sight if you travel via “tuk-tuk,” as passengers in these open-air vehicles have been targeted by thieves.
-If walking along the street, make yourself less of a target by carrying bags or items in your hand or on the shoulder this is furthest from the street.
+If walking along the street, make yourself less of a target by carrying bags or items in your hand or on the shoulder that is furthest from the street.
 If someone attempts to rob you, you should surrender your valuables immediately, since any perceived resistance may be met with physical violence, including lethal force.
+The U.S. Embassy frequently receives reports of violent robberies that escalate into fatalities.
+In September 2013, a U.S. resident was shot in the leg during an armed robbery.
+In October 2013, a U.S. tourist was killed on the tourist island of Koh Rong off the coast of Sihanoukville.
+In April 2014, a Dutch resident and her young child were stabbed to death after an intruder entered her home attempting to steal a bicycle.

 Pickpockets, some of whom are beggars, are present in the markets and at the tourist sites.
 Sometimes they may act overly friendly, placing their hand on your shoulder or back to distract you in order to pick your pocket.

 To avoid the risk of theft or confiscation of original documents, the U.S. Embassy advises its personnel and all U.S. citizens traveling to, or residing in, Cambodia to carry photocopies of their U.S. passport, driver's license, and other important documents and to leave the originals in a hotel safe or other secure place.
 Local police rarely investigate reports of crime against tourists, and travelers should not expect to recover stolen items.
-It has also been reported that some police stations charge foreigners from $20-$100 to file a police report.
+It has also been reported that some police stations charge foreigners between $20 and $100 to file a police report.

 If you are visiting Cambodia, you should practice sound personal security awareness by varying your routes and routines, maintaining a low profile, not carrying or displaying large amounts of cash, not wearing flashy or expensive jewelry, and not walking alone after dark.
 In addition, you should travel by automobile and not use local moto-taxis or cyclos (passenger-carrying bicycles).
 These vehicles are more vulnerable to armed robberies and offer no protection against injury when involved in traffic accidents.